Best Odyssey Putters 2024

 How we test

-When it comes to product testing, our reviews and buyers' guides are built upon a rigorous testing procedure as well as the knowledge and experience of the test team.
-Getting into specifics, we test the putters outdoors on real greens with premium golf balls to get a thorough understanding of design features, feel, sound and looks.
-Ultimately, we aim to be as insightful and honest as possible in our reviews so it is important to acknowledge that no manufacturer can buy a good review.
-This is because our team tells it how it is.
+We take product testing very seriously and our reviews and buyers' guides are built upon a rigorous testing procedure supplemented by the knowledge and experience of the test team.
+When it comes to putters, we test extensively outdoors on real greens with premium golf balls to get a thorough understanding of design features, feel, sound and looks.
+Ultimately, we aim to be as insightful and honest as possible in our reviews and we must stress that no manufacturer can buy a good review from us, as our team call it exactly how they see it.

 What to consider when buying an Odyssey putter

-When it comes to arguably the most important golf club in the bag, you need to think about what you want and what you like to use when it comes to the putter.
-A confidence-inspiring design that suits your eye and suits your stroke can save countless shots on the greens and a good flatstick is often the easiest way to bring your handicap down.
+We would argue that the putter is the most important club in the bag as it's the one we use the most.
+Being proficient with the putter is the easiest way to knock shots off your score.
+When it comes to choosing one, you need to think about what you require as well as what you feel comfortable using.
+A confidence-inspiring design that suits your eye as well as your stroke can save countless shots on the greens and becoming a good putter is the easiest way to bring your handicap down.
 So what are the things you need to mull over before purchasing one of the best Odyssey putters?

 1. Head Design

 Putters come in a traditional blade, mid-mallet or a mallet design.
-All three styles have positives and negatives to them for every player, and luckily, lots of brands implement technologies across all three.
+All three styles have positives and negatives to them for every player so getting the right head shape is the first thing you need to decide and will then help you narrow down your selection further.

-Mallet putters tend to be much larger than blades and they usually come in various shapes and sizes.
-This helps in a number of ways.
+Mallet putters tend to be much larger than blades and they come in many weird and wonderful shapes and sizes.
+This extra size helps in a number of ways.
 A lot of the time most of the weight in a mallet putter can be found in the club face but because of its design, weight can then be redistributed to other parts of the head which can help stabilize your stroke.
 The weight of the putter in the perimeter of the clubhead offers better balance than what can be offered from a blade putter.

-Mallet putters tend to also have a larger sweet spot which can be beneficial if you are a player who struggles to consistently strike your putts out of the middle of the face.
-The weight in the head also helps here because it diminishes the twisting of the putter throughout the stroke too.
+Mallet putters tend to also have a larger sweet spot which is ideal for the player who struggles to consistently strike putts from the middle of the face.
+The weight in the head also helps with this because it diminishes the twisting of the putter throughout the stroke too.

-Additionally, if you struggle with alignment, a mallet putter could be the way to go.
-Alignment plays a crucial part in putting because it is all about accuracy and a mallet putter can be beneficial here by helping your eyes line up the putt.
+Additionally, if you struggle with alignment, a mallet putter can massively help with that too.
+Alignment plays a crucial part in putting because it is all about accuracy and a mallet putter will usually have excellent alignment lines to help your eyes line up the putt.

 A blade putter is a lot simpler in terms of design and will suit the traditionalists a lot more than some of the mallet putters pictured above.
 Blades also tend to suit players with an arc to their stroke because of the toe-weighted nature of the head.